lucasjmdeijkers/secret-sharing/README.md

 $(3,20)$  and $(4,29)$.

 ### 1.2 Finite field
-This algorithm presents two major flaws:<br>
+Implementing only the above concept presents two major flaws:<br>
 1. <b>Information leak</b><br>If the secret is a large number (i.e. a longer passphrase) the attacker can compare their share value to range the random noise is sampled from.
 If the noise is significantly smaller, the secret's magnitude is exposed.<br>
 <br>For example, if $S = 1,234,567,890,120,000$ and two coefficients are sampled from $[-10^9, 10^9]$